ark-lang/ark/docs/REFERENCE.md

 Warning: the `i128`, `u128` and `f128` types are only supported on the LLVM backend.
 On the C backend, they are simple aliases for their 64-bit equivelants.

-## Other
-Other types that don't quite fit a category.

 ### `usize`
 The `usize` or unsigned size, it can not represent any negative values.
 It is used when you are counting something that cannot be negative, typically it is used for memory.

-	usize		unsigned at least 16 bits
+	usize		//unsigned at least 16 bits

 ## Variables
-Unlike languages like C or C++, variables are immutable unless otherwise specified with the `mut` keyword.
+Unlike languages like C or C++, variables are immutable unless otherwise preceeded by the `mut` keyword.
 A variable can be defined like so:

 	name: type;